mrismanaziz/Reforestation/README.md

-## Where’s the bin?
-Dad: I haven’t been anywhere!
+## What did the left eye say to the right eye?
+Between us, something smells!